2018 United States House of Representatives elections in Florida: District 14

-The 14th district is centered around the city of Tampa and the immediate surrounding suburbs such as Lutz and Temple Terrace.
-Democrat Kathy Castor, who has represented the district since 2013 and previously represented the 11th district from 2007 to 2013, was re-elected to a sixth term with 62% of the vote in 2016.
+The 14th district is centred around the city of Tampa and the immediate surrounding suburbs such as Lutz and Temple Terrace.
+Incumbent Democrat Kathy Castor, who had represented the district since 2013 and previously represented the 11th district from 2007 to 2013, ran for re-election.
+She was re-elected to a sixth term with 62% of the vote in 2016.
+The district had a PVI of D+7.

 Castor was the only candidate in 2018, and so was unopposed in the Democratic primary and general election.